celiason/architecture/README.md

 - not sure exactly.

  -->

+### Objective of the project
+Modeling home values is important in automated valuation models (AVMs).
+Many of these models (e.g., Vo 2014, https://api.semanticscholar.org/CorpusID:150650431) include building features (square footage, lot size, number of bedrooms) and geographical features (latitude, longitude) of individual homes, but not architectural style or coalescent features (e.g., architectural cohesion of a neighborhood or block).
+The goals of this project are to:
+1. evaluate whether home types can be automatically predicted from images using convoluational neural network (CNN) models,
+2. test if architectural diversity is an important predictor of home values, and
+3. design a recommendation engine for users to search on distinct home styles or architectural cohesion of a neighborhood

+### How this project differs from other work
+Other researchers have been interested in classifying home architectural types from photos.
+My project is unique in that it scrapes photos from an area, predicts architectural type, and then employs GIS tools for mapping architectural diversity.

+Now onto the fun stuff!

 ## Scraping home images from real estate websites
 I decided to use Redfin for this project because the website was easily navigable.
 I obtained over 5000 images for testing.
 One challenge was that Redfin images were often obscured by trees.
 In these cases, the probilities were often very low, therefore I removed them from the subsequent visualizations and analyses.